Anchor Stone Blocks: Origin

 Anchor stones originated with the wooden building blocks designed by Friedrich Fröbel, the creator of the Kindergarten system of education.
 He had observed how children enjoyed playing with geometrically-shaped blocks.

-The first Anchor Stone was produced when Otto Lilienthal and his brother Gustav decided to make a model of a stone building, using miniature blocks of stone.
+The first Anchor Stone was produced when Otto Lilienthal and his brother Gustav decided to make a model of a stone building, using miniature blocks of stone in 1878.
 To this end, they started production of a limited number of blocks, made of a mixture of quartz sand, chalk, and linseed oil.
 Unfortunately, the Lilienthals, though brilliant inventors, had limited commercial success.

+A cruder version of miniature stone-brick construction sets had actually been marketed earlier, in 1863, by the pedagogue Jan Daniel Georgens (1823–1886), a pupil of Fröbel; the 1878 Lilienthal recipe (silver sand, chalk and raw linseed oil, pressed into moulds and cured for several hours at 150–200 °C) was a substantial refinement of this earlier system.
+Through Georgens' reform-education circle, in which Gustav Lilienthal was an active collaborator, the brothers' stones were for a time marketed as "Georgens' Steinbaukasten"; a 1986 history of construction toys notes that Georgens' later willingness to claim the invention as his own casts "a doubtful light on his role as intermediary".

 The stone blocks saw little popularity until 1880, when Friedrich Adolf Richter, a wealthy businessman who had built a small empire in Rudolstadt, purchased the rights to the process for 1,000 marks, plus about 4800 marks (including 800 marks still owing) for the tooling and machines being used to produce them.
 He developed a series of sets of individually-packaged stones, which quickly became popular.
 Promoted by extensive advertising, 42,000 sets were sold in 1883.
 In 1894, Richter applied his "Anchor" trademark to the Richter's Anchor Stone Building Sets (Richters Anker-Steinbaukasten).
 More than 600 different sets were produced over the multi-decade life of these sets; more than 1,000 stone shapes were made (CVA Stone Catalog).
-In 1910 Richter died, heralding the end of the first era for Anchor Stones.
+Richter died in 1910.